 Irritable Bowel Syndrome (IBS)

+Welcome to natural remedies for IBS.
 Irritable bowel syndrome, or IBS, is a condition that affects the colon (large intestine).
 Once dismissed by conventional physicians as a psychosomatic condition (meaning that it was due solely to psychological issues), IBS is now recognized by both the conventional and holistic medical community as one of the most prevalent forms of chronic gastrointestinal disorders.
 It manifests without any evidence of structural damage to the gastrointestinal tract, such as inflammation or ulceration of the lining of the intestinal walls.
 Despite the lack of such damage, IBS can severely disrupt healthy function of the gastrointestinal tract, and cause a variety of ongoing symptoms that can great affect a person’s overall quality of life.

+The first section on natural remedies for IBS is all around the symptoms.
 The primary symptoms of IBS are abdominal pain, constipation, diarrhea (often both of these conditions alternate in IBS patients), flatulence, and nausea, as well as anorexia nervosa, anxiety, and depression.
 Symptoms tend to be chronic, although their degree of severity can ebb and flow, ranging from mild to severe.

+When looking at natural remedies for IBS it is important we understand the causes.
 IBS can be caused by a variety of factors, including poor diet and nutrition, food allergies, imbalanced levels of hydrochloric acid, impaired immunity, infections, lack of exercise, “leaky gut” syndrome, pharmaceutical drugs, and stress.